joangrigorov/uva-re-2016/Week-4/assignments.md

 #### Structuring and visualizing

 An essential part of any requirements engineering process is properly cataloging the data after we acquired it.
 Throughout the course, we experimented with different techniques for organizing (mindmaping) and structuring (task models) data.
-That in turn, helped us get a clear picture of the whole sytem and what information we still needed.
+That in turn, helped us get a clear picture of the whole system and what information we still needed.

 ---